ZakiZtraki/AndruinoBeginner/content/lessons/day23/lesson.md

 ## 3. Reading analog sensors

-The ESP32’s Analog‑to‑Digital Converter (ADC) can measure voltages between **0 V and 3.3 V**.
-The measured voltage is mapped to a **12‑bit value (0–4095)**—0 V corresponds to 0 and 3.3 V to 4095【798521705858314†L52-L57】.
+The ESP32’s Analog‑to‑Digital Converter (ADC) supports **12‑bit resolution (0–4095)**.
+With the default 11 dB attenuation, the input range is roughly **0–3.3 V**, so 0 V corresponds to 0 and 3.3 V to 4095 ([ESP32 datasheet](https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf), [ESP‑IDF ADC docs](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/adc.html)).
 To read a sensor value:

 ```cpp
 int raw = analogRead(32);               // read from a safe ADC1 pin
 float voltage = raw * 3.3 / 4095.0;    // convert to volts
 ```

 **Important:** Some ADC pins belong to ADC2, which cannot be used while Wi‑Fi is active.
-Use ADC1 pins (GPIO 32–33 for analog sensors; GPIO 34–39 for input‑only sensors) when your ESP32 is connected to Wi‑Fi【798521705858314†L96-L101】.
+Use ADC1 pins (GPIO 32–33 for analog sensors; GPIO 34–39 for input‑only sensors) when your ESP32 is connected to Wi‑Fi ([ESP‑IDF ADC docs](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/adc.html)).

 ### Photoresistor example